iftikhar8/thesis/metrics/metrics.md

 - From the core can I describe how to construct the other metrics?
 - Create a table showing the % that used what metrics, perhaps the 10 most popular?

+This paper suggests going with the most common metrics used for consistency.
+Graph theory provides some interesting metrics, yet it probably still isn't used enough (though we have nothing against it)

 ### Most common metrics

 + Dispersal kernel, 71.2%